-- 1.1 Section 20 of the LG(R)A provides for two or more rating units to be treated as one rating unit for setting of rates if the units are in the same ownership, used jointly as a single unit and are contiguous or separated only by a road, railway, drain, water race, river or stream.
-This policy provides for the remission of uniform annual charges where the criteria of section 20 might not all be met but it is considered equitable to treat two or more rating units as one rating unit. - 1.2 To assist rural economic development by removing unnecessary barriers to farm development in the same way as Section 20 of the LG(R)A provides for contiguous properties. - 1.3 To achieve better environmental outcomes through assisting in weed and pest management and reduce urban fire and health risk by reducing barriers to the more effective management of vacant areas of land.
+- 1.1 Section 20 of the LG(R)A provides for two or more rating units to be treated as one rating unit for setting of rates if the units are in the same ownership, used jointly as a single unit and are contiguous or separated only by a road, railway, drain, water race, river, or stream.
+This Policy provides for the remission of uniform annual charges where the criteria of Section 20 might not all be met but it is considered equitable to treat two or more rating units as one rating unit. - 1.2 To assist rural economic development by removing unnecessary barriers to farm development in the same way as Section 20 of the LG(R)A provides for contiguous properties. - 1.3 To achieve better environmental outcomes through assisting in weed and pest management and reduce urban fire and health risk by reducing barriers to the more effective management of vacant areas of land. - 1.4 This Policy targets the following community outcome contained in Council's Wellbeing Framework: - (a) Our local communities are thriving and enabled to pursue their aspirations. - 1.5 This Policy targets the following goal contained in Council's Wellbeing Framework: - (a) Council encourages initiatives that promote social connection and self-determination.

-- 2.1 All ratepayers will pay at least one set of uniform annual charges. - 2.2 This policy addresses land ownership and use situations that are in addition to the provisions of Section 20 of the LG(R)A dealing with contiguous properties.
+- 2.1 All ratepayers will pay at least one set of uniform annual charges. - 2.2 This Policy addresses land ownership and use situations that are in addition to the provisions of Section 20 of the LG(R)A dealing with contiguous properties.
 Remissions are to be granted to all properties eligible under the criteria.